ceh-2000/ABM/project1summary.md

 For this first project I was looking at population, population density, accessibility, and topography in different subdivisions of Eswatini.

 ## [Part 1.a.](densitySwaziland.md)
-For the part a of the first part, I recolored a map of Eswatini's first level subdivisions based on population and noted the density of each subdivision on the plot.
-Later, I decided to focus on Hhohho, oe of Eswatini's subdivision.
+For part a of the first part, I recolored a map of Eswatini's first level subdivisions based on population and noted the density of each subdivision on the plot.
+Later, I decided to focus on Hhohho, one of Eswatini's subdivisions.
 I chose it because it included the capital city and had varying populations and densities in each of its second level subdivisions, so I thought it would be interesting to investigate these differences further.

 ## [Part 1.b.](project1.md)
 In part b, I first tried to generate de factor settlements for Hhhohho.
 However, the calculations were computationally expensive and finding the bandwidth argument took over an hour.
 Therefore, I decided to Pigg's Peak, a secodnary subdivision in Hhohho that we can see from part a as a medium-to-smaller population and smaller density compared to other second-level subdivisions in Hhohho.